 I supervised Lotte Schoot's PhD project while at the Max Planck Institute for Psycholinguistics in the Netherlands (2013-2016).
 In her PhD-project, Lotte created naturalistic language experiments with a speaker as well as a listener in the same experiment.
 Lotte's overall aim was to study the effect of being in a social, communicative situation on processing language.
 Theories have proposed that speakers do not randomly pick out syntactic structures, but that they adapt their choice towards what they think the listener expects, i.e. syntactic alignment.
 In this paper, Lotte answered the question whether syntactic alignment influences how speakers are perceived by their conversation partner.
 In a different study, Lotte found that the neural correlates of core linguistic processes (e.g. syntactic processing) were not influenced by being in a communicative context (more information).
 In a recent review paper, Lotte argues for a two-brain approach to studying verbal interaction (more information).
 After finishing her PhD in 2016, Lotte worked as a postdoc at Tufts University with Prof. Gina Kuperberg.
 In 2018, Lotte took up a position as researcher with the Central Bureau of Statistics in The Hague.

 Kate Shaw is a PhD candidate in the School of Psychology at the University of Birmingham.
 Her project focuses on the neural underpinnings of language decline in healthy ageing.
 Kate is working on a structural imaging project and an fRMI project.

 Sophie Hardy is a PhD candidate in the School of Psychology at the University of Birmingham.
 Her research focuses on changes in language production with age.
 She is specifically interested in the effect of age on syntactic choices and sentence planning.
 For more information on Sophie's research, publications and outreach activities, visit: sophiehardy.co.uk.

 Charlotte Poulisse is a PhD candidate in the School of Psychology at the University of Birmingham.
-Her project focuses on compensatory neural mechanisms for preserved language functioning in the ageing brain, and the breakdown of these processes in patients suffering from dementia.
+Her project focuses on compensatory neural mechanisms for preserved language functioning in the ageing brain, and the breakdown of these processes in patients suffering from mild cognitive impairment.